awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 1. Choose **Add filter group** to add another filter group\.

- For more information, see [Create a Build Project \(Console\)](create-project.md#create-project-console) and [WebhookFilter](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html) in the *AWS CodeBuild API Reference*\.
+ For more information, see [Create a build project \(console\)](create-project.md#create-project-console) and [WebhookFilter](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_WebhookFilter.html) in the *AWS CodeBuild API Reference*\.

 In this example, a webhook filter group triggers a build for pull requests only:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/pull-request-webhook-filter-bitbucket.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)

 Using an example of two filter groups, a build is triggered when one or both evaluate to true:
-+ The first filter group specifies pull requests that are created or updated on branches with Git reference names that match the regular expression `^refs/heads/master$` and head references that matches `^refs/heads/branch1!`\.
++ The first filter group specifies pull requests that are created or updated on branches with Git reference names that match the regular expression `^refs/heads/master$` and head references that match `^refs/heads/branch1!`\.
 + The second filter group specifies push requests on branches with Git reference names that match the regular expression `^refs/heads/branch1$`\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/pull-request-webhook-filter-head-base-regexes-bitbucket.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)